Holographic Correlators from Thermal Bootstrap: Holographic Thermal Double-Trace Coefficients

 which holds at leading order in $1/C_T$.
 The identity contribution is taken into account by including the $n=0$ term on the right-hand side, with $\Lambda_0 = 1$.
 In Section \ref{SS:stress-tensor-recursion}, we showed how to efficiently compute a large number of stress-tensor coefficients, although a closed-form formula for them remains unknown.
 In \cite{Buric:2025anb}, it was shown that in the {\it asymptotic approximation}, where $\Lambda_n$ are replaced by their leading large-$n$ asymptotics, the KMS sum rules can be solved; the solution involves Borel resummation.
 In the present work, we aim to go beyond the asymptotic approximation by using the exact stress-tensor data rather than their large-$n$ asymptotics.
 In \cite{Buric:2025anb} we obtained a solution to the finite version of sum rule equations, that is, to \eqref{hol_sum_rules} where the series on the right-hand side is truncated at order $N$.
 We denote

 Then, according to \cite{Buric:2025anb} (see equation (3.66) of that paper), the double-trace coefficients can be expressed in terms of the stress-tensor coefficients as

 with

 where the sum in the second line is set to zero, whenever $2n-m-\lfloor\Delta_\phi\rfloor<0$.
-The identity was derived by first solving the KMS equations of the form \eqref{hol_sum_rules} for each stress-tensor block $F_k^{(n)}$ individually, then applying Borel resummation to the resulting expressions, and finally summing over $n$.
-Note that the contribution from each block coincides with the double-trace coefficient in the GFF with conformal dimension $\Delta_\phi - 2n$, up to an overall factor $\Lambda_n$.
+The identity was derived by first solving the KMS equations of the form \eqref{hol_sum_rules} for each stress-tensor block $F_k^{(n)}$ individually, then applying Borel resummation to the resulting expressions, and finally summing over $n$.\footnote{The need for Borel resummation in a broadly similar context was also noticed in \cite{Karydas:2023ufs}.} Note that the contribution from each block coincides with the double-trace coefficient in the GFF with conformal dimension $\Delta_\phi - 2n$, up to an overall factor $\Lambda_n$.